Saint-Sylvestre coup d'état: Coup d'état on 31 December and 1 January

 Dacko was not aware of the events taking place in the capital.
 After leaving his minister's plantation near midnight, he headed to Simon Samba's house to ask the Aka Pygmy leader to conduct a year-end ritual.
 After an hour at Samba's house, he was informed of the coup in Bangui.
 According to Titley, Dacko then left for the capital, in hopes of stopping the coup with the help of loyal members of the gendarmerie and French paratroopers.
 Others like Thomas E. O'Toole, professor of sociology and anthropology at St. Cloud State University, believed that Dacko was not trying to mount a resistance, instead he was planning on resigning and handing power over to Izamo.
 According to Pierre Kalck, Dacko was attempting to flee to his native district.
 In any case, Dacko was arrested by soldiers patrolling Pétévo Junction, on the western border of the capital.
 He was taken back to the presidential palace, where Bokassa hugged the president and told him, "I tried to warn you—but now it's too late".
 President Dacko was taken to Ngaragba Prison in east Bangui at around 02:00.
 In a move that he thought would boost his popularity in the country, Bokassa ordered prison director Otto Sacher to release all prisoners in the jail.
 Bokassa then took Dacko to Camp Kassaï at 03:20, where the president was forced to resign from office.
 Later, Bokassa's officers announced on Radio-Bangui that the Dacko government had been toppled and Bokassa had taken over control.
-In the morning, Bokassa addressed the public via Radio-Bangui:
+In the morning, Bokassa addressed the public via Radio-Bangui (in French):